 The solution: Consider: Does it really take more time to pack a lunch than it takes to get in your car and drive to a restaurant?
 Or even to walk to the cafe next door, where you have to wait in line and wait again while your order is prepared?
 Once you get used to packing your lunch, you'll be able to get it done quickly, in far less time than it takes to wait for someone else to make it.
 Love, Mom.

 6. You fear the sad desk salad.

 The problem: This is another problem that's not really a problem.
-There's really nothing sad about eating at your desk.

 The solution: Take your packed lunch and eat it somewhere prettier.
 Is there a park near your office?
 Take your lunch there.
 Getting out of the office in the middle of the day is a good thing, so make a list of nearby spots where you could eat.
 As it gets colder, explore indoor options, like a pretty hotel lobby or a nearby hipster food court (where they won't notice or care that you brought your own meal).

 7. You're a grown-up, goshdarnit, and you deserve better!